* China accuses mega miners of holding back cargoes to boost prices

 * BHP says sells large volumes on spot market

-MELBOURNE/SINGAPORE, March 7 (Reuters) - BHP Billiton said on Thursday it was committed to a transparent iron ore market, responding to allegations by top consumer China that global miners had manipulated the market to drive an 80 percent jump in prices over the past six months.
+MELBOURNE, March 7 (Reuters) - BHP Billiton said on Thursday it was committed to a transparent iron ore market, responding to allegations by top consumer China that major miners had manipulated the market to drive an 80 percent jump in prices over the past six months.

 China’s national planning agency said on Wednesday the world’s top three miners and some traders had delayed shipments and held back stocks “to send a fake market signal that there was a supply shortage”.

-The National Development and Reform Commission (NDRC) did not name any miners, but the top three iron ore producers are BHP, fellow Australian miner Rio Tinto and Vale of Brazil, between them producing roughly two-thirds of the world's output.
+The NDRC did not name any miners, but the top three iron ore producers are BHP, fellow Australian miner Rio Tinto and Vale of Brazil.
+Vale was not immediately available for comment and Rio Tinto declined to comment.